 What is Swift?

-Swift is a fast, safe, modern and interactive programming language developed by Apple for native iOS app development.
-It has excellent toolset, frameworks and documentation.
+Swift is a fast, safe, modern, and interactive programming language developed by Apple for native iOS app development.
+It has an excellent toolset, frameworks, and documentation.

 What is Flutter?

 Flutter is a multi-paradigm, open-source, mobile SDK, created by Google which can be used to develop Android and iOS apps with the single source code.